Mela User Guide

 Smooth

-The graph displays how the source event values are mapped to the generated modulation signal.
-Drag it vertically to create a transfer function that resembles exponential or logarithmic, or horizontally for sigmoid or logit curves.
-Double-tap the graph to reset to linear.
+The transfer curve visualises how source event values are mapped to the Mod signal.
+Slide vertically for exponential or logarithmic shaping, horizontally for sigmoid or logit curves.
+Double-tap to reset to linear.

 Released on May 10, 2023 as part of Collection 1.